rohangpta/rohangpta.github.io/content/posts/entropy.md

 2. **Property 2.** Higher entropy is correlated with a higher presence of tail events.
-  Gaussians and exponentials are maximum entropy distributions (under certain statistical conditions [3]).
-Both exhibit fat tail properties empirically [16].
+  Gaussians and exponentials are maximum entropy distributions (under certain statistical conditions [3]), but they are light-tailed.
+  Many real-world systems are heavier-tailed (Taleb-style), so tail risk is larger than Gaussian intuition suggests [16].

 ### Complexity